 Today we will study the Definition, Construction or Main Parts, Working Principle, Advantages, Disadvantages, and Application [Notes and PDF] of Locomotive Boiler.

 As the name suggests it is mainly employed in the locomotives though it may be used as a stationary boiler.
 It is compact in construction and its stream production rate is very high.

 Locomotive boiler Definition:

-- The fuel is burned here and the flue gases which pass through the shell and on the other side there is a stake locomotive boiler.
-It does not have the chimney and they have stacks on the other side and flue gases are removed through the stake.
+The fuel is burned here and the flue gases pass through the shell and on the other side, there is a stake locomotive boiler.
+It does not have a chimney and they have stacks on the other side and flue gases are removed through the stake.